 Format and Presentation Errors

 Visual clarity matters.
 Dense paragraphs, inconsistent formatting, and cluttered layouts exhaust readers before they absorb your content.
-Birmingham City Council highlights common mistakes that create poor first impressions.

 Critical formatting mistakes include: